dojo/dojo.io/site/source/tutorials/accessibility.md

 	onclick: this._togglePopup
 }, [ 'Click to open popup' ])
 ```
 Since this example uses a `<button>` element, it requires neither an explicit `tabindex` nor an `onkeydown` event to work properly with a keyboard.
-Wherever possible, Dojo 2 takes advantage of built-in accessibility by using native elements; if it looks like a button and acts like a button, it should be a `<button>`.
 However, while native functionality is the easiest and most straightforward path to good accessibility, there are times when it’s just not possible or no such element exists.

 For those times when native functionality is insufficient, this handy checklist is a good starting point for planning a soon-to-be accessible widget: